abbott567/blog/src/posts/wcag-22-and-what-it-means-for-you/content.md

 In the documentation, WCAG shows [examples of an outline to meet Focus Appearance](https://www.w3.org/WAI/WCAG22/Understanding/focus-appearance.html#:~:text=Using%20a%20solid%20outline), or a change in size or shape to make the element visually different from it's siblings, whilst still maintaining a contrast ratio of 3:1 against the page.

 My concern is not necessarily that this is a AAA criterion, but more with the ever growing complexity of WCAG.
-This new criterion means focus states are now creeping into the same complexity as headings in labels, where you need to have a holistic understanding of 3 or 4 criteria and how they all piece together in order to achieve compliance.
+This new criterion means focus states are now creeping into the same complexity as headings and labels, where you need to have a holistic understanding of 3 or 4 criteria and how they all piece together in order to achieve compliance.

 In my opinion, calling this criterion 'focus appearance' perhaps makes it even less obvious that non-text contrast still covers focus states.
 And, I worry that it will compound the problem I've already seen in that focus states are rarely accessible.